blissapps/GrafanaBlissWebsite/README.md

 ## Cypress with Docker
 When we execute tests using our local resources, the tests take advantage of the host machine like browsers, memory and etc.

 Using Docker you'll be able to customize your "machine configurations" without having any extra infrastructure.
-It's so simple to create Containers on the fly and add your tests into a Continuos Integration Environment.
+It's so simple to create Containers on the fly and add your tests into a Continuous Integration Environment.

 For this case, the tests are running inside the container via dockerfile so, you can follow the next steps to see how to run tests with Docker.